Ricotta Cake (Gluten-Free)

 Jump to Recipe

-About this flourless ricotta cake
+About this flourless lemon ricotta cake

 This gluten-free dessert with ricotta is perfect for any occasion.
 The homemade cake is soft, moist, light, and fluffy.
 For more gluten-free baking with ricotta, here is the link to these GF lemon ricotta cookies.